MischaU8/yumyum/unsorted/hide-hide-unselected-and-unhide_JYMyrQeitQA.md

-yum yum Floyd here with a quick look at the hide hide unselected and unhide commands in plasticity you can quickly hide all selected items in a scene by pressing the H key on the keyboard and use the keyboard shortcut alt age to
+yum yum Floyd here with a quick look at the hide hide unselected and unhide commands in Plasticity you can quickly hide all selected items in a scene by pressing the H key on the keyboard and use the keyboard shortcut alt age to